 It is the role of the thesis advisor to communicate the name of the assistant supervisor to the Didactic Sector of the Department of Asian and North African Studies ( email@example.com)

-- Consider the required timing: the Master’s thesis should be requested and agreed upon with the supervisor a year prior to the considered graduating session or at the beginning of the second year at the lastest.
+- Consider the timing required: the MA thesis should be requested and agreed upon with the supervisor a year prior to the graduation session considered or at the beginning of the second year at the lastest.

 - Send a formal request to the professor in an email, with the following information: